zendframework/maintainers/LTS-WORKFLOW.md

 such, please coordinate with them whenever you tag, so that they can do so as soon as possible after a tag is created.

-If you cannot find one of them in the usual IRC channels, please send an email to zf-deveam@zend.com.
+If you cannot find one of them in the [Slack](https://zendframework-slack.herokuapp.com), please send an email to zf-deveam@zend.com.